robindemourat/react-image-tiler/README.md

 - `images` - an array of image URLs to display
 - `minWidth` - the minimum width of an image
+- `maxWidth` - the maximum width of an image
+- `parentWidth` - a function returning the pixel width of a parent.
+By default, it's `window.innerWidth`

 ## Use